iManagement

 • Actions taken

-An undocumented inspection is, from a sanitary perspective, an incomplete inspection.
+An undocumented inspection is, from a disease management perspective, an incomplete inspection.

 Learn more: